-IQIYI, Inc. (IQ) CEO Yu Gong on Q3 2020 Results - Earnings Call Transcript

 Yes.
 When talking about the total content spending, it definitely will be our main and biggest investment in the coming years, that if you look at it in the coming 3 years, that it can easily calculated based on the spending for our past experiences.

-So this today is the earnings call.
-It's not a new press event or that we can tell stories like the million or billions of the spending.
-This is not a new story.
-So that I think that it won't really amount to a number if you look at the spending for the past few years that it will not much of a big change.
+So, this today is the earnings call.
+It's not a new press event or that we can tell stories like the millions or billions of the spending.
+This is not a news story.
+So that I think that it will really amount to a number if you look at the spending for the past few years that it will not much of a big change.

-And if you think about the ratio between original content versus the licensed content, generally speaking, we definitely see the trend on the increasing from our original content.
+And if you take about the ratio between original content versus the licensed content, generally speaking, we definitely see the trend on the increasing from our original content.

 If you take -- if you talk about detailed ratios, that is quite different based on the content categories.
 You look at the variety shows that almost most operating content cost goes to the original variety shows and our self-produced ones.
 And if you look at the drama, if you look at the contract or the future titles that we are about to produce or are producing, that over half are our original content.
 But if you look at the release time of this year, the license content cost may be higher.
 And if you talk about the movies, definitely that almost all the movies -- the theatrical movies or licensed movies still take the lead.
 And for this year, we only launched one self-produced movie, and also the quality and investment scale is still have distance to the mainstream release.

-So we did some internal analysis that -- or that the analysis or research about our advertisers and versus our peers' advertisers that we think is comparable to our business.
+So, we did some internal analysis that -- or that the analysis or research about our advertisers and versus our peers' advertisers that we think is comparable to our business.
 And we see a bit higher or better recovering of our advertiser business.
 And for the overall industries, we think that the worst time has already passed.
-And definitely, this year is quite tough, and we think that it will get better.
+And, this year is quite tough, and we think that it will get better.
 Thank you.

 Lei Zhang